xenon-middleware/xenon/doc/userguide.md

 adaptor (for example `local` or `ssh`) and `<property>` is the name of the property to be configured.
 Note that this name can be futher qualified, for example `octopus.adaptors.local.a.b.c`.
-The available properties can be found in the documentation of the individual adaptors.
+The available properties can be found in the documentation of the individual adaptors (see Appendix A).

     public interface Octopus {
         Files files();
         Jobs jobs();
         Credentials credentials();
-        Properties getProperties();
+        Map<String,String> getProperties();
         AdaptorStatus getAdaptorInfo(String adaptorName) throws ...
         AdaptorStatus[] getAdaptorInfos();
     }

 Once an `Octopus` is created using the `newOctopus` method, the `files`, `jobs` and `credentials` methods in this interface can be used to retrieve various interfaces that the octopus library offers.
 They will be described in more detail below.

 The `getProperties` method can be used to retrieve the properties used when the octopus was created.
+Most objects created by octopus contain such a `getSupportedProperties` method.
+For brevity, we will not explain these further.

 The `getAdaptorInfo` and `getAdaptorInfos` methods can be used to retrieve information about the adaptors.
 This information is returned in an `AdaptorStatus` object:

     public interface AdaptorStatus {
         String getName();
         String getDescription();
         String[] getSupportedSchemes();
-        Map<String, String> getSupportedProperties();
+        OctopusPropertyDescription[] getSupportedProperties();
         Map<String, String> getAdaptorSpecificInformation();
     }